p-ob/Typify/README.md

 ## Features
 1. Map base .NET objects (int, string, etc.) into their TypeScript counterparts (number, string, etc.)
+1. Generates namespaces for each unique namespace
+	- Note that it converts "Some.DotNet.Namespace" to "some-dotnet-namespace"
 1. Create complex interfaces and enums based on custom classes
+1. Handle external imports appropriately
-1. Support nullable and "readonly" properties based on DataAnnotations, lack of public setters, or readonly modifiers
+1. Support nullable (e.g. int?) and "readonly" properties based on DataAnnotations, lack of public setters, or readonly modifiers
 1. Generate complex generic interfaces to support generic typings
 1. Choose how to format property names (assumes C# standard of PascalCase):
 	1. PascalCase